What Are AI Virtual Assistants: All You Need To Know

 - Research support and internal reporting

-Despite their capabilities, AI virtual assistants are not suitable for every task.
+Despite their capabilities, AI assistants are not suitable for every task.

 They should be used cautiously in situations involving: